Pan Yuliang: Early life

+Education

-Pan moved to Shanghai with her husband, where she passed the exams to enter the Shanghai Art School in 1920, where she studied painting with Wang Jiyuan.
+Pan moved to Shanghai with her husband In 1916, where she learnt to read and write.
+In 1920, Pan passed the exams to enter the Shanghai Art School, where she studied painting with Wang Jiyuan.
 Within the Shanghai Art School, Pan struggled to fit in with her peers.
 Due to her "lowly" background, she was often ostracized and did not fit into the model of the "modern Shanghai lady" — a young woman whose arts education added to their femininity and beauty.
 Pan was frequently described by her peers as "warm-hearted and forthright", albeit "blunt" at times.
 Pan Yuliang was one of the first women to graduate from the Shanghai Art School.

 Pan studied at the Shanghai Art School, where she was placed among the earliest cohort of Chinese women.
 This experience led Pan to receive formal training in Western painting and drawing.
 This experience can be viewed as a development that reflects new opportunities for women in early twentieth-century China.

 After graduation, she went to Lyon and Paris for further study, sponsored by her husband Pan Zanhua.
 She attended the Sino-French Institute of Lyon and Ecole National des Beaux Arts in Lyon, before finishing her studies at the Ecole National Supérieure des Beaux Arts de Paris.
 In 1925, she won the prestigious Rome Scholarship to study at the Accademia di Belle Arti in Rome in Italy.
 In Rome, she studied under Umberto Coromaldi.

 Pan's experience in France and Italy exposed her to contemporary Modern European movements and the academic practice of live models.
 These experiences deeply shaped Pan's work in the female nude.
 After Pan's studies in Europe and Pan's return to China, Pan became a pioneer who worked on synthesizing Chinese and Western artistic traditions.